oskardudycz/event-driven.io/content/posts/2020-12-30--outbox_inbox_patterns_and_delivery_guarantees_explained/index.en.md

 Both Outbox and Inbox can be implemented with polling or triggered by the change detection capture.

-**For polling implementation** details you can check a detailed post by Kamil Grzybek http://www.kamilgrzybek.com/design/the-outbox-pattern/.
+**For polling implementation** details you can check a detailed [post by Kamil Grzybek](http://www.kamilgrzybek.com/design/the-outbox-pattern/).

 TLDR.
 You store events in such table: